 9. Ancient And Primeval Beech Forests Of The Carpathians And Other Regions Of Europe

-This serial and transboundary world heritage site stretches much of Europe, with sites in no fewer than twelve countries, from Austria and Belgium to Spain and Italy to Bulgaria, the Ukraine, and Croatia.
-Once covering vast tracts of the European continent, since the last Ice Age, the European beech forests shrunk to the few patches that remain now.
-This iconic forest type is typical of the continent, its protection more important than ever.
+This serial and transboundary world heritage site stretches much of Europe, with locations in no fewer than twelve countries, from Austria and Belgium to Spain and Italy to Bulgaria, Ukraine, and Croatia.
+Once covering vast tracts of the European continent, the European beech forests shrunk to the few patches that remain now since the last Ice Age.
+This iconic forest type is typical of the continent; its protection more critical than ever.

-In Croatia, you can still find surviving areas of the once-mighty primeval beech forests of Europe in three places.
-Those UNESCO Croatia sites are Hajdučki I Rožanski kukovi in the Velebit National Park and two areas in Paklenica National Park (Suva draga-Klimenta and O glavinovac-Javornik).
+In Croatia, you can still find surviving areas of Europe’s once-mighty primeval beech forests in three places.
+Those UNESCO Croatia sites are Hajdučki I Rožanski kukovi in the Velebit National Park and two regions in Paklenica National Park (Suva Draga-Klimenta and O glavinovac-Javornik).

 Why Visit The Ancient And Primeval Beech Forests?

-While most of the current forests in Europe are certainly beautiful, tranquil and amazing for casual walks and picnic, they’re usually not authentic.
+While most of the current forests in Europe are undoubtedly beautiful, tranquil, and amazing for casual walks and picnics, they’re usually not authentic.
 They’ve been carefully managed for decades or centuries, sometimes even replanted.

 10. Venetian Works Of Defense Between The 16th And 17th Centuries

-Added to the list of UNESCO World Heritage Sites in Croatia in 2017, the Venetian Works of Defense stretch out across three countries—Croatia, Italy, and Montenegro.
-The site comprises six different defense works, which extend for over 1,000 kilometers along the eastern Adriatic coast.
-Together, they made up the so-called ‘Serenissima’ in the 16th and 17th centuries, which is the most important era in the history of the Venetian Republic.
+Added to UNESCO World Heritage Sites in Croatia in 2017, the Venetian Works of Defense stretch out across three countries—Croatia, Italy, and Montenegro.
+The site comprises six different defense works extending over 1,000 kilometers along the eastern Adriatic coast.
+Together, they made up the so-called ‘Serenissima’ in the 16th and 17th centuries, the most crucial era in the history of the Venetian Republic.

-There are currently two Venetian Works of Defense in Croatia that are considered world heritage by UNESCO.
-The first one is the Defensive System of Zadar; the second is the Fort of St. Nikola in Šibenik-Knin County.
+Currently, two Venetian Works of Defense in Croatia are considered world heritage by UNESCO.
+The first is the Defensive System of Zadar; the second is the Fort of St. Nikola in Šibenik-Knin County.

 Why Visit The Venetian Works Of Defense?

-To fully understand the might and power of the Venetian Republic in the 1500s and 1600s, it’s important to see how they were able to defend themselves against a large number of enemies and invaders.
-This long series of fortifications, both inland and coastal, shows you how they did it.
+To fully understand the might and power of the Venetian Republic in the 1500s and 1600s, it’s important to see how they could defend themselves against many enemies and invaders.
+This long series of fortifications, both inland and coastal, show you how they did it.
 Some of these UNESCO World Heritage fortresses are among the most imposing buildings in Croatia.

-Visit the fortifications of Zadar and/or the Fort of St. Nikola near Šibenik to learn more about maritime war, defensive tactics and what makes a good strategic location.
+Visit Zadar and the Fort of St. Nikola’s fortifications near Šibenik to learn more about maritime war, defensive tactics, and what makes an excellent strategic location.

 5 Interesting Tentative UNESCO World Heritage Sites In Croatia